oluwadamilolaayomide/flood-risk-intelligence-nigeria/README.md

 ## Collaboration

 This project was completed by **Team DTV**.

-As the project lead, I coordinated the analytical workflow and contributed to the SQL analysis, dashboard development and business insight generation while collaborating with the team throughout the project.
+Team members contributed throughout the project lifecycle, from planning and analysis to dashboard development and presentation.
+My primary contributions included SQL analysis, Power BI dashboard development and communicating the analytical findings.